buhron/upack/README.md

---path, -p - Install package into specified path other then $CROSPACK_ROOT (OPTIONS supported: install) --allow-all-zip - Allow any zip archive to be installed regardless if unverified from repo (OPTIONS supported: config) --package - Only update specified package (OPTIONS supported: upgrade)
+--path, -p - Install package into specified path other then $CROSPACK_ROOT (OPTIONS supported: install) --allow-all-zip - Allow any zip archive to be installed regardless if unverified from repo (OPTIONS supported: config) --package - Only update specified package (OPTIONS supported: upgrade) --installedfromzip - list all packages that was installed from a zip archive (OPTIONS supported: list) --installedfromaddedrepo - list all packages that was installed from a repo other then the default one (OPTIONS supported: list)
+--unknownauthor - list all packages with an unknown author (OPTIONS supported: list) --deps - list all installed packages that are dependencies from another package (OPTIONS supported: list)
+REPOOPTIONS:
+add - add a repo with the specified repo link del, remove - remove a repo with the specified repo link
 FILTERS:
-installed - list all installed packages need2update - list all packages that have a update pending unknownauthor - list all packages with an unknown author installedfromzip - list all packages that was installed from a zip archive installedfromaddedrepo - list all packages that was installed from a repo other then the default one repos - list all repos that crospack uses to install and update packages deps - list all installed packages that are dependencies from another package
+installed - list all installed packages need2update - list all packages that have a update pending repos - list all repos that crospack uses to install and update packages
 ```